David B. Leland

 Criminal and Civil Enforcement Matters and Complex Civil Litigation

-David Leland is a partner in Skadden’s International Government Enforcement Group and a member of the criminal and civil litigation practice of the firm’s Washington, D.C. office.
+David Leland is a partner in Skadden’s International Government Enforcement and White Collar Crime Group and a member of the criminal and civil litigation practice of the firm’s Washington, D.C. office.
 He represents corporations, officers, directors and employees in connection with criminal, civil, administrative and congressional proceedings.

 Mr. Leland’s practice focuses on white collar criminal defense, complex civil litigation, and health care and SEC enforcement actions at all stages, from the inception of the investigation through trial.
 He has defended corporations and individuals in the United States and abroad against allegations of Foreign Corrupt Practices Act violations, health care fraud, False Claims Act violations, tax evasion, government procurement fraud, mail and wire fraud, false statements, computer fraud, bank fraud, securities fraud and trade sanctions violations.
 Mr. Leland conducts internal investigations on behalf of major corporations, boards of directors and audit committees.
 As a former senior congressional aide, he also advises clients on congressional investigations and legislative matters.

 - serving as trial counsel in the successful defense of a prominent motorsports attorney acquitted of conspiracy and tax evasion charges in United States v.
 Helio Castroneves, et al.;

 - conducting internal investigations into allegations of health care fraud and abuse, securities fraud, earnings guidance manipulation, improper revenue recognition practices, mail and wire fraud and violations of the Foreign Corrupt Practices Act;